Lambton College: Programs

-Buildings and features
+Buildings and facilities

+After many decades with no new construction, Lambton College had a number of new additions and upgrades starting in the late 2010's.

-The NOVA Chemicals Health & Research Centre was officially opened in May 2019.
+The NOVA Chemicals Health & Research Centre was officially opened on May 15, 2019.
 The facility is home to all Health Sciences programming labs and advanced technology simulation facilities.

-The Athletics & Fitness Complex opened in October 2018, and has a 15,000 sq. ft. double gymnasium with seating for 1,241 fans.
+The Athletics & Fitness Complex opened on October 18, 2018 with a 15,000 sq. ft. facility and over 1,200 seats.

 Centre of Excellence in Energy & Bio-Industrial Technologies was designed to bring together academic programming, industry-standard training, and research labs.
 The official opening took place in September 2018 after a two-year, $14.2 million upgrade of the 34,000 sq. ft. facility, which also included the addition of 7,000 sq. ft. of training space.

-Creations Fine Dining is an on-campus restaurant and is an applied learning environment for the Hospitality & Tourism Management and Culinary Management programs.
+Capstones is an on-campus restaurant and applied learning environment for culinary programs.

-The Early Childhood Education Centre is a college training facility used by the Early Childhood Education program.
-It hosts Ontario Early Years Centre, now known as EarlyON.
-It is scheduled to close in July 2014.

-Formerly known as the Fire & Public Safety Centre of Excellence, the campus was rebranded as The Fire School in spring 2019.
+Formerly known as the Fire & Public Safety Centre of Excellence, the campus was rebranded as the Lambton College Fire School in spring 2019.
 It is an $11-million facility featuring a two-story structure with classrooms, a triple-truck bay, a fire tower and training props.

-The Skilled Trades Training Centre provides skilled trades and apprenticeship training with classrooms, and labs and facilities.
+The Skilled Trades Training Centre provides skilled trades and apprenticeship training with classrooms, labs and facilities.

 The Sustainable Smart Home is a $1.2 million building, featuring a cutting-edge energy management system, used for applied research and learning.

-The SPA at Lambton is a teaching facility and a full-service spa, the spa is run and managed by students in Lambton's Esthetician and Hairstylist programs.
+The Salon & Spa at Lambton is a teaching facility and a full-service spa and salon run and managed by students in Lambton's Esthetician, Medical Esthetics & Advanced Skin Care Therapies and Hairstylist programs.

-Student life

-Lambton's Residence houses over 280 students and is located on campus.
-It includes a courtyard and a student lounge.

-Esports Arena on campus was the first of its kind at a Canadian college.

-The new Athletics & Fitness Complex features a brand new Fitness Room that is free for students.

-Enactus Lambton is a student group, formed in early 2012, and were crowned World Champions at the 2018 Enactus World Cup, which took place in San Jose, California.

-The Lambton College team competed with 30 other international college and university teams before the finals where they faced Egypt, India, and Morocco.
-They're the first Canadian College to ever take home the top prize.
+Athletics

+The Lambton Lions varsity sports teams play in the OCAA and CCAA conferences.
+There are currently 9 varsity sports offered, including: